-(a) During the school year beginning on the first day of July, one thousand nine hundred eighty-five, each county board of education shall develop a coordinated service delivery plan in accordance with standards for preschool programs for severely handicapped children to be developed by the state board of education and begin services where plans are already developed.
+(a) During the school year beginning on July 1, 1985, each county board of education shall develop a coordinated service delivery plan in accordance with standards for preschool programs for severely disabled children to be developed by the state Board of Education and begin services where plans are already developed.

-(1) By the school year beginning on the first day of July, one thousand nine hundred eighty-six, and thereafter, for severely handicapped children who are age four before the first day of September, one thousand nine hundred eighty-six;
+(1) By the school year beginning on July 1, 1986, and thereafter, for severely disabled children who are age four before September 1, 1986;

-(2) By the school year beginning on the first day of July, one thousand nine hundred eighty-seven, and thereafter, for severely handicapped children who are age three before the first day of September, one thousand nine hundred eighty-seven.
+(2) By the school year beginning on July 1, 1987, and thereafter, for severely disabled children who are age three before September 1, 1987.

-As used in this section, the term "severely handicapped children" means those children who fall in any one of the following categories as defined or to be defined in the state board of education standards for the education of exceptional children: Severe behavioral disorders, severely speech and language impaired, deaf-blind, hearing impaired, autistic, physically handicapped, profoundly mentally retarded, trainable mentally retarded or visually impaired.
+As used in this section, the term "severely disabled children" means those children who fall in any one of the following categories as defined or to be defined in the state Board of Education standards for the education of exceptional children: Severe behavioral disorders, severely speech and language impaired, deaf-blind, hearing impaired, autistic, physically, disabled profoundly intellectually disabled, trainable intellectually disabled or visually impaired.

-Before the first day of August, one thousand nine hundred eighty-five, the state board of education shall adopt rules and regulations to advance and accomplish this program and to assure that an appropriate educational program is available to all such children in the state, including children in mental health facilities, residential institutions and private schools.
+Before August 1, 1985, the state Board of Education shall adopt rules and regulations to advance and accomplish this program and to assure that an appropriate educational program is available to all such children in the state, including children in mental health facilities, residential institutions and private schools.

 (a) During the school year beginning on the first day of July, one thousand nine hundred ninety-one, each county board of education shall develop a coordinated service delivery plan in accordance with standards for preschool programs for handicapped children to be developed by the state board of education and begin services where plans are already developed.